RCOSDP/weko/docs/deploymentguide/services.rst

 PostgreSQL
 ----------
-PostgreSQL is currently the database selected for Invenio 3, it is replacing mysql/mariadb in Invenio 1, the version must be 9.4 or newer.
+PostgreSQL is currently the database selected for WEKO3 3, it is replacing mysql/mariadb in Invenio 1, the version must be 9.4 or newer.

 Elasticsearch is used to index and search data, but it is not here to persistently store data.
 It also doesn't include a transactional system to manage concurrent requests.
 We use a database to store in a persistent way data, Elasticsearch would feed from the database, before to be able to answer search requests.